ShazzKimani/BOOKS-APP/README.md

 ### BDD
 User enters input,and clicks a search button then app returns a list of books related to the search.

+### Development
+Want to contribute?
+Great!

+To fix a bug or enhance an existing module, follow these steps:

+*Fork the repo
+*Create a new branch (git checkout -b improve-feature) *Make the appropriate changes in the files
+*Add changes to reflect the changes made
+*Commit your changes (git commit -am 'Improve feature') *Push to the branch (git push origin improve-feature) *Create a Pull Request

 ### Setup/Installation Requirements
   *  To use this project, clone it "https://github.com/ShazzKimani/BOOKS-APP.git"
 * Fire up Android Studio and make alterations however you want.